 Access by car

-•Approx. 5 min.
-(1.9km) westwards from Kiyosu Exit of the Nagoya Expressway 6 Kiyosu Route (towards Route 302 to Tobishima, then left south bound at the intersection with Route 153), or;
+• Approx. 5 min.
+(1.9 km) west from Kiyosu Exit on the Nagoya Expressway 6 Kiyosu Route (toward Route 302 to Tobishima, then left, southbound at the intersection with Route 153).

-•Approx. 5 min.
-(1.7km) westwards from Kiyosu-Higashi Exit of the Nagoya Daini Kanjo (Mei-Nikan) Expressway (along Route 302 to Tobishima, then left south bound at the intersection with Route 153), or;
+• Approx. 5 min.
+(1.7 km) west from Kiyosu-Higashi Exit on the Nagoya Daini Kanjo (Mei-Nikan) Expressway (along Route 302 to Tobishima, then left, southbound at the intersection with Route 153).

 Share spot information with a smartphone